In this article

 What are reimbursable expenses?

 Reimbursable expenses are costs that an employee initially bears for the company, anticipating later reimbursement from the organization.
-Such a system exists because employees sometimes need to quickly acquire items or services for their roles, and it's often more practical for them to make these purchases directly instead of navigating prolonged procurement channels.
+Such a system exists because employees sometimes need to acquire items or services for their roles quickly, and it's often more practical for them to make these purchases directly instead of navigating prolonged procurement channels.

-When considering reimbursable expenses for your small business, it's important to have clear policies in place to avoid confusion and potential disputes between employees and your company.
+When considering reimbursable expenses for your small business, it's important to have a clear expense policy in place to avoid confusion and potential disputes between your team members and your company.

 Why do reimbursable expenses matter?